ROCm/TransferBench/docs/reference/environment-variables.rst

     * - ``FILL_COMPRESS``
       - Comma-separated percentages for 64-byte line fill across five bins: random, 1B0, 2B0, 4B0, and 32B0.

-        This feature tests various compressible data patterns supported by XGMI.
+        These patterns produce data with varying compressibility, used to test XGMI compression behavior.
 The integer values must sum to 100 and correspond to the following bins:

         .. list-table::
             :header-rows: 1